The Thirteenth Son of the King of Erin: Synopsis

 A king had thirteen sons.
 One day, he saw a swan driving away one of its thirteen cygnets, and a seer explained that any man or beast with thirteen young should drive one away, to fall under Heaven's will.
 The king could not bear to choose one of his sons.
 The seer said he should shut the door on the last son to return that night.
-This was the oldest, Seán Ruadh.
-He asked his father for an outfit for the road, and the king gave him it and a black horse that could run faster than the wind.
+This was the oldest named Seán Ruadh.
+He asked his father for an outfit for the road and the king gave him it and a black horse that could run faster than the wind.

 One day, he put on some poor clothing and was hired by a king to herd his cows.
 The king also told him that an urfeist, a sea serpent, demanded a king's daughter every seven years, and this year the lot had fallen on his own daughter.
 Many king's sons said they would save her, but her father did not believe them.
 The sea serpent would appear one day, he did not know when.

 Three giants lived near the king's lands.
 Seán Ruadh pastured the cows on their lands, and fought with them, one per day.
 They promised their swords of light and horses if he would spare them, but he killed them, and their housekeepers, glad to be freed, showed him all their treasures.
-Each day the cows gave more milk than they ever had before.
+Each day, the cows gave more milk than they ever had before.

 On the fourth day, he dressed in the black clothing of the first giant, took its black horse, and went down the shore.
-The princess awaited the sea serpent there.
+The princess awaited urfeist there.
 Seán Ruadh asked her to take his head in her lap until it arrived; then she should wake him.
-She took it, took three hairs from his head, and woke him when the sea serpent arrived.
+She took it, took three hairs from his head, and woke him when the urfeist arrived.
 They fought.
 Seán Ruadh cut off its head, but it instantly grew back.
 The sea serpent left, but said it would return.